How VR startups can survive the slow growth of 2017

 Some years in the future we’ll all laugh at how ridiculously clunky the current hardware was and how simple the applications were.
 These are exciting and trying times in VR, it’s the wild west, the best one can do is focus and build the absolute best version of the future that is possible now.

-Dennis "Fox" Bonilla has been a user experience designer, software developer, and digital strategist collaborating with some of the most successful and high-tech organizations in the world.
-Fox is a co-founder and the Chief Technology Officer at Baltu Technologies where he is helping create next generation workforce development tools.
-Fox started Unified Pop Theory with his friends in attempt to bookmark and comment on novel intersections of technology, science, and the arts.
+Dennis "Fox" Bonilla is a Co-Founder and the Chief Executive Officer at Harbinger Creative where he develops next generation spatial computing technologies.
+Fox created Unified Pop Theory with his friends to bookmark and comment on novel intersections of technology, science, and the arts.
 Fox is a trend finder and idea maker who is inspired by individuals that believe the world can be changed one great project at a time.
-Fox can be reached on LinkedIn and Twitter.
+Want to collaborate?
+Reach out to Fox on LinkedIn.

 Leave a Reply